Your area Not set — showing everywhere

 Who owes what, by when.

-Email Cathy Robjentt regarding cost-per-student data/transportation inclusion
+Email Cathy Robjentt regarding whether cost-per-student data includes transportation.

 Assigned: Superintendent Fortney

-Email Chair Mastin if interested in joining the Strategic Plan committee
+Email Chair Mastin if interested in joining the strategic-plan committee.

 Assigned: Board Members